2i2c-org/2i2c-org.github.io/content/blog/2026/migrating-ingress-controller/index.md

 # Context

-The news that the best-effort maintenance of the Ingress NGINX Controller will be ending in [the first quarter of 2026](https://www.kubernetes.dev/blog/2025/11/12/ingress-nginx-retirement/) has sparked a considerable amount of [discussion](https://github.com/2i2c-org/infrastructure/issues/7106) among the community about what the best replacement for this controller is.
+The news that the best-effort maintenance of the Ingress NGINX Controller would end in [the first quarter of 2026](https://www.kubernetes.dev/blog/2025/11/12/ingress-nginx-retirement/) sparked a considerable amount of [discussion](https://github.com/2i2c-org/infrastructure/issues/7106) among the community about what the best replacement for this controller is.

-Because what the "best" replacement is, depends on the specifics and maturity levels of the infrastructure stack, for the near future, 2i2c has decided to migrate to the [official NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/install/helm/open-source/).
+Because "what the best replacement is" depends on the specifics and maturity levels of the infrastructure stack, for the near future, 2i2c has decided to migrate to the [official NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/install/helm/open-source/).
 However, this choice will have to be challenged in the future, because the Kubernetes Ingress API itself was frozen when the INGRESS NGINX Controller was sunset, with the Kubernetes project [recommending the Gateway API instead](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 So, we may need/want to migrate to the Gateway API down the road.

 # Migration